 While the size of this thing is not terrifying per se, it is the vintage shape of the case that makes it look HUGE.
-Whether the accessory is suitable to be worn with casual dress is purely a matter of one’s personal tastes (Update from 2014: Looking at it now, I must admit that I really like this stainless steel monster although buying one would definitely mean such extra expenses as getting a Hemingway-style sweater), but the fact that the 600T-Graph (well, like the overwhelming majority of their watches) is extremely original is indisputable.
+Whether the accessory is good to go with a “business casual” dress is purely a matter of one’s personal taste (Update from 2014: Looking at it now, I must admit that I like this little stainless-steel monster although buying one would definitely mean such extra expenses as getting a Hemingway-style sweater), but the fact that the 600T-Graph (well, like the overwhelming majority of their watches) is extremely original is indisputable.

-Considering its weird proportions and functional, but not exceptionally elegant design of the dial, wearing this watch to the office is like going shopping in the IAV Stryker armored vehicle: it can do the job, but you must be prepared to meet a lot of surprised looks.
+Considering its weird proportions and functional, but not exceptionally elegant exterior of the dial, wearing this watch to the office is like going shopping in the IAV Stryker armored vehicle: it can do the job, but you must be prepared to meet a lot of surprised looks.